 Skin cancer is the most common type of cancer in the United States.
-Every year more than 1 million Americans are diagnosed with a type of skin cancer, and every hour an American will die from melanoma, the most lethal form of skin cancer.
+Every year more than 1 million Americans are diagnosed with a type of skin cancer.
 Fortunately, skin cancers, including melanoma, can be successfully treated the earlier they are detected.

 What Is Skin Cancer?